ottobolyos/samba/README.md

 If you have a more sophisticated network setup (vpn, different networks etc.) you might want to avoid using zeroconfig + avahi in combination with TimeMachine.

 Zeroconf limits you to the autodiscovered mdns names (`$AVAHI_NAME` + `.local`).
-So whenever your mac can't pic up this zeroconf configuration TimeMachine will not backup your machine.
+So whenever your mac can't pick up this zeroconf configuration TimeMachine will not backup your machine.
 This is not bad in a normal guy's personal homenetwork.
-Here it would backup everytime the user is at home and has all devices (and his backup nas) in one LAN.
+Here it would back up everytime the user is at home and has all devices (and his backup nas) in one LAN.

 To overcome this issue, I'd suggest to connect your NAS/Samba Server manually using `Finder` -> Go -> Connect to Server (or shortcut `⌘k`).
 Enter the FQDN or IP of the server and the path to your timemachine share you want to connect to and establish the connection.